aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/3-service-connect-with-iam/index.en.md

 To configure Service access controls, you can use access policies.
 An access policy is an AWS IAM resource policy that can be associated with a Service network and individual Services.
 With access policies, you can use the PARC (principal, action, resource, and condition) model to enforce context-specific access controls for Services.

 ![](/static/images/6-network-security/2-vpc-lattice-service-access/lattice-usecase2.png)
+- This time we enable HTTPS communication between app1 and app2
+- We also activate IAM policy controls on app2
+- We add EKS Pod Identity to App1 so that it can sign requests to app2

-## Configure IAM Access Auth policy for Service network `app-services-gw`
+## Configure IAM Access Auth policy for VPC Lattice Service network `app-services-gw`

-1. We need to first configure the Auth type for Service network `app-services-gw` to `AWS_IAM` and then configure Auth Access policy.
+We need to first configure the Auth type for Service network `app-services-gw` to `AWS_IAM` and then configure Auth Access policy.

 We are going to associate an IAM Auth Policy with our VPC lattice service network.
 The rule we are going to put is to not accept unauthenticated traffic.
 To know more about configurations options, you can look at the [documentation](https://docs.aws.amazon.com/vpc-lattice/latest/ug/auth-policies.html).